ankushgupta05/SISTEC-Kaizen-Skills-Answer/introduction.md

 ---
+## what did see after 5 year

+"In five years, I see myself as a successful professional, working as a Full Stack Developer or AI Engineer.
+I want to lead projects, help my team, and keep learning.
+I also want to grow with the company and do good work."

-Let me know if you'd like a shorter version or one tailored to a specific job role (e.g., frontend, backend, data science).
+Let me know if you'd like it adjusted further!